tterry05/Radar-Prohect/docs/part1-servo-control.md

 ---

-## API for GUI Integration
+## API for LCD Display Integration

 ### Getting Current State

-For a Python GUI (or any external application), you need to read the servo's current state:
+For the on-board LCD display, you need to read the servo's current state:

 ```c
 // Get the current angle (0-180)